gravitational/teleport/rfd/0035-aws-node-join.md

 an HTTPS API request to Amazon's public `sts:GetCallerIdentity` endpoint and pass it to the auth server.

+Update: The EC2 Method has been chosen as it does not require any IAM role on the nodes.

 ### EC2 Method

 In place of a join token, nodes will present an EC2 IID (Instance Identity